chloehudzik/workfront-learn.en/help/agile/what-is-the-scrum-methodology.md

 ---
 # What is the Scrum methodology and how does it work?

-The Scrum methdology encompases the flexibility model but differs from other methdologies in that it has defined roles for those who are part of the team -- such as Product Owner, Scum Master, etc. -- and defined practices to define and complete work.
+The Scrum methdology encompases the flexibility model but differs from other methdologies in that it has defined roles for those who are part of the team -- such as Product Owner, Scrum Master, etc. -- and defined practices to define and complete work.

 ## Scrum team overview